What's better, Latex or Memory Foam Mattresses?

 Do you know about latex memory foam?

-Because people demanded a more comfortable latex mattress Essentia spent 3 years developing one.
+Because people demanded a more comfortable latex mattress, we Essentia spent 3 years developing one.

 Latex Mattress vs Memory Foam Mattress